tairasoul/VAProxy.SpeedrunningUtils/README.md

 The commands you can send are found [here](https://github.com/LiveSplit/LiveSplit/blob/master/src/LiveSplit.Core/Server/CommandServer.cs#L155).

 Each `case "string":` line represents a command.
 The text in quotes is the command.

-addToLayout means it will be added to your LiveSplit layout.
-This will replace whatever you have at that index with this split name.

-addToLayout defaults to false.

 Command defaults to not being anything.